Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 >
 >   Until that bug is fixed, this API literally cannot comply with the HTTP
     standard, or be RESTful.
 Oh well.
+>
+>   Now, in this case, Apache does allow it, but for consistency, we use the
+    same verb.
+It's simpler if we use the same HTTP-noncompliant but Roy Fielding-approved syntax everywhere.

 Edit a comment.